Bombay Company

-The Bombay Company is an American furniture and home accessories retailer owned (since 2011) by Hermes-Otto International USA LLC.
+The Bombay Company is an American furniture and home accessories retailer owned (since 2021) by an undisclosed LLC.
 At one time a chain of over 500 stores headquartered in Fort Worth, Texas, Bombay Company was relaunched in 2012 as an online store.
 After its owners arranged a new licensing deal, a second online re-launch was planned for the High Point Market in April 2018.
 However, by March 2019, the online sales function of their website was still not active.